With bandit, you create a command line application that runs all registered

 [name of your executable] --help will list the available options.

-$ my-exe --help USAGE: <executable> [options] Options: --version, Print version of bandit --help, Print usage and exit. --reporter=<reporter>, Select reporter (dots, singleline, xunit, spec) --no-color, Suppress colors in output --formatter=<formatter>, Select formatting of errors (default, vs) --skip=<substring>, skip all 'describe' and 'it' containing substring --only=<substring>, only run 'describe' and 'it' containing substring --break-on-failure, Stop test run on first failing test --dry-run, Skip all tests.
+$ specs --help USAGE: <executable> [options] Options: --version, Print version of bandit --help, Print usage and exit. --reporter=<reporter>, Select reporter: crash, dots, singleline, xunit, info, spec --no-color, Suppress colors in output --formatter=<formatter>, Select error formatter: default, vs --skip=<substring>, Skip all 'describe' and 'it' containing substring --only=<substring>, Run only 'describe' and 'it' containing substring --break-on-failure, Stop test run on first failing test --dry-run, Skip all tests.
 Use to list available tests

 You can skip tests from within your source code by using the

 option.
 By using this, you tell bandit to skip running all

 it() whose names contain